 And then not another word from Emily’s dad, who I assume slunk back to his designated waiting chair while his wife angrily disappeared into a fitting room and his daughter continued to run up and down the aisle, slamming doors with the full knowledge that her dad couldn’t do a damn thing about it.

-Various studies have shown that the relationship between spouses suffers once kids come into the picture.
 If the pregnancy was unplanned, the relationship suffers even more.
 There are many reasons for this, and the fault lies with both parents; however, in this article, I want to narrow the focus down to one reason.
 That is, when a wife becomes the “alpha parent.”

 This is the wife who hovers over her husband when he changes the baby’s diaper or prepares a meal, just waiting for him to do something wrong – or rather, something different than she does – so that she can correct him, criticize him or just take over with an exasperated, “Oh, I’ll do it.”